 The duration of the expulsion will be determined on a case-by-case basis using the criteria identified in the "Discipline Considerations" section of this SCOC.
+The duration of the expulsion will be determined on a case-by-case basis using the criteria identified in the "Discipline Considerations" section of this SCOC.
 Mandatory and discretionary expulsions will result in expulsion for up to 180 school days.
 Expulsions will be for a duration of not less than 30 days.
 Students who bring a firearm (as defined by federal law) to school will be expelled from the regular classroom for at least one calendar year except as modified by the administrator on a case-by-case basis.